 Best time to test:

 -Take the PSAT or ACT Prep as early as your sophomore year and then again in your junior year.

 -Take the SAT and/or ACT in the Spring of your junior year, ideally, or in the second semester of Algebra II

 - It is recommended to keep practicing and to test again in the summer of your junior year and in the fall of your senior year at least, though you may test earlier.
 Note that you may only qualify for a fee waiver in your junior or senior year

 SAT Subject Tests:

-SAT Subject Tests are college admission exams on specific subjects.
-Highly competitive schools generally require 2 subject tests, but in-state universities do not.
-It is best to choose the tests that best showcase your strengths and interests.
-See link below for more info:
+SAT Subject Tests were college admission exams on specific subjects.
+Highly competitive schools generally required 2 subject tests, but in-state universities do not.
+It was considered best to choose the tests that best showcased your strengths and interests.
+Subject tests are no longer offered, however, through College Board.
+See the link below for more info:

 ACT General Info: